Skip to content

 Mocking parameter values

 For unit testing your applications, you can mock the calls to the parameters utility to avoid calling AWS APIs.
-This can be achieved in a number of ways - in this example, we use Jest mock functions to patch the getParameters function.
+This can be achieved in a number of ways - in this example, we mock the module import to patch the getParameters function.

 1